logo

 History

-While the previous stadium was also officially named 'Ellis Park', both the old and the new stadia are invariably referred to by their unofficial name, Ellis Park.
-Ellis Park is the name of the neighborhood the stadium was built on, on the border between the parishes of Doornfontein and Troyeville, which itself derives its name from the nearby Ellis Park World of Rugby (A World of Rugby Museum).
+While the previous stadium was also officially named 'Ellis Park', both the old and the new stadium are invariably referred to by their unofficial name, Ellis Park.
+Ellis Park is the name of the neighbourhood the stadium was built on, on the border between the parishes of Doornfontein and Troyeville, which itself derives its name from the nearby Ellis Park World of Rugby (A World of Rugby Museum).
 This unofficial name caught on soon after the original stadium's construction; the people of Johannesburg used to simply call it Ellis Park ('the Park').
 Therefore, the stadium's common name became 'Ellis Park', which is usually anglicized to 'Ellis Park Stadium'.
 This translation, however, could be argued to be inaccurate, since Ellis Park refers not to 'park' but to the original address of the stadium: Miller Street ('Street of Miller').

 Ellis Park was first built in 1928 as a rugby union stadium, but it has since been used for a variety of sporting events, including football and concerts.
 It was named after JD Ellis, a Johannesburg city councillor who approved the use of the land for a stadium.
 The stadium was completely rebuilt in 1982, and it now has a seating capacity of 62,567.
 It was the main stadium for the 1995 Rugby World Cup, which South Africa won.
 The final was held at Ellis Park, with Nelson Mandela famously presenting the trophy to the winning South African captain Francois Pienaar.
 It was also one of the stadiums used in the 2010 FIFA World Cup, with five first-round matches, a quarter-final and a semi-final being played there.

-Over the years, Ellis Park has seen many memorable moments in South African sport.
+Over the years, Ellis Park has seen many memorable moments in South African sports.
 Besides the 1995 Rugby World Cup, it also hosted the 2009 British and Irish Lions tour to South Africa, the 1996 African Cup of Nations, and the 2009 FIFA Confederations Cup.
 The stadium has also been the home ground for the Golden Lions in the Currie Cup, and the Lions in Super Rugby.

 Despite its rich history, Ellis Park has also seen tragedy.
 In 2001, 43 people were killed in a stampede during a football match between Kaizer Chiefs and Orlando Pirates, one of the worst disasters in the history of South African sport.
 Since then, safety measures at the stadium have been greatly improved.